iamyounix/msimagb460_tomahawk/README.md

 }
 ```

-As results, optimised version is always safe to be used on others, also has an ability to prevent BSOD on Windows.
+As results, optimised version is always safe to be used on other OS, also has an ability to prevent BSOD on Windows.
 So...decide!

 ### Devices